 For clothing besides having the bracelets, anklets, earrings and necklace of deities, he also has a tiger skin, snake bracelet, and elephant skin representing overcoming desire, anger and pride.

-All of these photos are very high quality (300 dpi) and free of copyright restrictions.
+All of these photos are very high quality (300 dpi) and free of copyright restrictions and free postage.

 The Download Version of this Photo is available in the Download Photo section of this website.